Khasar11/QDebug/README.md

 PLC -> OPCUA -> Server with configured connection to OPCUA -> Client

 Client modification -> Server -> S7Net/respective lib -> PLC

+The full project is planned to use blazor webassembly as frontend but for now both will be written as a console app to start